My Fine Feathered Friend.

-When Sarah looked back on events, she realised that everything that had happened, everything that took place, was in fact all because of a chicken.
+When Sarah looked back on events, she realized that everything that had happened—everything that took place—was, in fact, all because of a chicken.
 A particularly persistent, bloodthirsty, chicken.
 But a chicken, no more, no less.
-It was kind of humbling to have one's destiny decided by a piece of poultry
+It was kind of humbling to have one's destiny decided by a piece of poultry.

 Chapter 1: Sometimes, the noise in your closet is just a chicken-loving cross-dresser.

 Sarah looked at the cowering goblins in shock.
 "GOBLINS?
 There are GOBLINS in my closet?"
-Sarah cried, bewildered.
-Then she saw an indignant bundle of black feathers huddled in the corner.
+Then she noticed the indignant bundle of black feathers huddled in the corner.
 "And a chicken."

 Sarah lowered the feather duster.
 "This won't hurt you.
-Look," she said moving it closer, "it's soft!"
+Look"—she moved it closer to the cowering goblins—"it's soft!"

 The goblin wearing the sieve moved hesitantly toward the duster.
-With his eyes scrunched closed, he stretched out his hand to the duster until his grubby fingers just made contact with the blue feathers.
+With his eyes scrunched closed, he stretched out his hand until his grubby fingers just brushed the tips of the blue feathers.

 "Oooohh," he said blissfully.
 "Soft!"

-"So what are you doing in my closet wearing my shoes?" she said, kneeling down in front of him.
+"So, what are you doing in my closet wearing my shoes?" she asked, kneeling in front of him.